Technology / Networking

 What is the Difference Between an SDN and a Regular Network?

-In a classic network architecture, network admins needed to create routes, VLANs, and even firewall entries explicitly.
-Otherwise, network engineers needed to configure both the intent and the actions of the devices to make them function properly.
+In a classic network architecture, network admins explicitly created routes, VLANs, and firewall entries.
+Otherwise, network engineers configured both the devices' intent and actions to make them function properly.

-In a software-defined network, network admins interact with the control software instead of each component individually.
+Network admins interact with the control software in a software-defined network instead of individually interacting with each component.
 Instead of defining rules and actions, network engineers only need to define intent.
-The management software then defines the rules and actions to make that intent actionable.
+The management software then determines the rules and actions to make that intent actionable.

 For instance, if a network admin wants to block all network traffic from a specific app, they would define access controls for that app in the network management software.
-The management software then reaches out to the firewall to configure the appropriate ACLs, heuristic rules, and so on.
-This all occurs in Layer 3 of the network.
+The management software then contacts the firewall to configure the appropriate heuristic rules, etc. This all occurs in Layer 3 of the network.

 What if you need to connect multiple business locations to the same network?
 The management software can do that automatically, too.
-It will handle creating the WAN infrastructure and orchestrating the processes required to bring the entire business network under the same fabric despite their distance from the central network core.
+It will create the WAN infrastructure and orchestrate the processes required to bring the entire business network under the same fabric despite its distance from the central network core.

-Can You Use Any Network Equipment in a SDN?
+Can You Use Any Network Equipment in an SDN?

 Vendors like Cisco are working hard to make their equipment more cross-compatible with other vendors.
-To a degree, many vendor solutions are already cross-compatible with newer pieces of orchestration software.
-Still, you'll want to use vendor hardware verified to work with your organization's requirements for the best results.
+Many vendor solutions are already cross-compatible with newer orchestration software.
+Still, for the best results, you'll want to use vendor hardware verified to work with your organization's requirements.

 Don't miss out!Get great content